PhD in Clinical-Community Psychology

 |PSY A687||Multicultural Psychological Assessment II||3|

-A total of 115 credits is required for the degree.
+A minimum of 115 credits is required for the degree.

 First-year and third-year students are required to attend a monthly 1-hour lecture series that introduces current trends in community, clinical and multicultural psychology.

 Research competency is demonstrated through preparation of a research portfolio that will be evaluated by an ad hoc committee.
 Criteria for the research portfolio will be clearly defined and samples will be provided for students.
 Students must demonstrate research competency before advancing to candidacy and enrolling in dissertation credits.

 Clinical competency is demonstrated through preparation of a clinical portfolio that will be evaluated by an ad hoc committee.
 Criteria for the clinical portfolio are clearly defined and samples will be provided for students.
 Students must demonstrate clinical competency before applying to advance to internship and must pass the clinical competency and community competency before starting PSY A686.

 Community competency is demonstrated through preparation of a community portfolio that will be evaluated by an ad hoc committee.
 Criteria for the portfolio will be clearly defined and samples will be provided for students.
 Students must pass both the clinical competency and community competency before starting PSY A686.